top of page

 ALI-PAEC

-We use primary alveolar epithelial cell cultures to study repair and regeneration in the context of lung damage and to study Mycobacterium tuberculosis and SARS-CoV-2 infection biology.
+We use primary alveolar epithelial cell cultures to study repair and regeneration in the context of lung tissue damage related to COPD, AATD and ILD.

 Organoids